05 Apr Liver damage by mycotoxins? Plant extracts come to the rescue!

 - Induction of mycotoxin detoxification by increasing the activity of cytochrome P450s enzymes.

-- Promotion of enterocyte growth and regeneration of liver injuries.
+- Promotion of hepatocyte growth and regeneration of liver injuries.

 Phytogenics with hepatoprotective effects can be used routinely for the prevention of liver damage or to promote liver regeneration when animals have already been exposed to mycotoxins.